 It’s one of the most effective methods to share your company story, where you have some time to make your case.
 Don’t waste a great opportunity to showcase the very best of your brand with presentation mistakes you can easily avoid.

-Take note of these 5 presentation mistakes that could cost you clients:
+Here are presentation mistakes that may cost you your clients:

 Presentation prep should go beyond putting together PowerPoint slides.
 While slide design is certainly important (as we’ll discuss later on), you should also take the time to do some research, prepare your materials, and practice your delivery.

 Start preparing for your presentation as early as possible.
 This will give you enough leeway if you decide to change some things, or if you realize that you might need professional help.
 You should also iron out the most practical details of your presentation.

 Give yourself an opportunity to familiarize yourself with the venue you’re speaking at.
 That way, you can learn the technical requirements of the equipment you’ll be using and avoid the awkward “technical difficulties” spiel.

 You can’t make a favorable impression if you’re repeating PowerPoint designs.
 Don’t settle for the generic PowerPoint templates.
 It’s important that your slides are designed to fit the theme of your discussion.

 Incorporate your brand into your PowerPoint design, and make sure that your key points are well-illustrated through interesting images and graphics.

 3.)
 Sounding too much like a sales pitch